lblod/vendor-data-distribution-service/README.md

   "http://redpencil.data.gift/id/concept/muScope/deltas/vendor-data")</em> this
   is the `mu-call-scope-id` that can be used in the `delta-notifier` config as an opt-out.
 See the `delta-notifier` setup above.
-If you bypass `mu-authorization` using some of the above evironment variables, this scope id has no effect.
+If you bypass `mu-authorization` using some of the above environment variables, this scope id has no effect.
 It only affects queries through `mu-authorization` and the `delta-notifier`.
 * `LOGLEVEL`: <em>(optional, default: "silent", possible values: ["error",